seblindfors/WoWAtlasExtract/README.md

 # WoWAtlasExtract

 WoWAtlasExtract is a Python script that extracts assets from Blizzard's World of Warcraft interface art files using coordinates from a Lua table.
-The script supports downloading the Lua table, parsing it, and extracting the specified asset from the BLP image.
+The script downloads atlas info from townlong-yak.com, parses it, and extracts the specified asset from the BLP image.
+Use together with [TextureAtlasViewer](https://www.curseforge.com/wow/addons/textureatlasviewer), the in-game browser, to find the names of the atlases you want to extract.

 ## Features